Yom Teruah/Rosh Hashanah

 In conjuction with this theme is also the tradition of ‘casting your bread on the waters’ taken from Ecclesiastes 11, where one asks forgiveness for sin and symbolically throws it off.
 It is a time of reconciliation, and many Jews seek to make restitution for any debts they owe, both financial and moral.

 The rest of the Scriptures illuminate this feast for us quite well, however.
-Throughout the First Covenant (“Old” Testament) Scriptures, trumpets are used as both instruments of war and celebration.
+Throughout the Tanakh (“Old” Testament), trumpets are used as both instruments of war and celebration.
 In war, they were used both to warn and to rally.
 In celebration, they were a call to worship.

 As the last trumpet of God's wrath is blown, a phenomenon will occur called the Rapture.
 Many Evangelical Christians think this is a time when believers will be caught up into the air and simply vanish away into heaven, but in reality what will happen is that our bodies will be glorified as Jesus’ body was after His resurrection (I Cor.
 15:51-52).
 The fact that we will ‘always be with the LORD’ (I Thess.
 4:16-18) is to say that, from this point forward, His physical presence will be with us: Jesus will bodily descend at this point and begin His 1000-year reign physically on the earth, and those who had not died before the time of Tribulation will reign with Him from the Third Temple in Jerusalem.

 I personally believe that we are coming very close to the fulfillment of Rosh Hashanah.
 Even if we are not, it is a great time of shaking, a clarion call for repentance.
 This is really what Rosh Hashanah is about.
 God is calling us to worship Him and celebrate His presence, to look to our Redeemer and rally to His cause.
-At the same time, he is also calling us to wage a war of liberation against the sin nature that oppresses both ourselves and others, advancing the kingdom of God against the kingdom of darkness.
+At the same time, he is also calling us to wage a war of liberation against the sin nature that oppresses both ourselves and others by calling forth the deliverance and freedom He has provided on the cross, as well as committing to partner with the Holy Spirit in the changing of our nature from self-worship to God-worship.
+This advances the kingdom of God against the kingdom of darkness.
 Finally, we are to sound the warning of His imminent return, offering to others the same grace we have been given while there is still time.